rms-code/High-Risk-Tracking/README.md

 Show all risks - gives everything heads up E.g - second screenshot, you can also sort by IP/tagged fields

+#### All results also have criteria search capabilities in the popup.

 Export to CSV, options apply to export as well(exports to folder app ran from)

 Tracking levels 1/2/3 are used to track a user(ip/workstation).